vatsalm1611/compresso-text-compressor-tool/README.md

 ## Overview

-This project implements file compression and decompression using Huffman's algorithm in modern C++.
+This project implements file compression and decompression using Huffman's algorithm in modern C++ (C++17+).
-The program reads the input file, analyzes character frequencies, builds a Huffman tree, and replaces each character with a unique binary codeword.
+The program reads the input file, analyzes character frequencies, builds a Huffman tree using a min-heap (priority queue), and replaces each character with a unique binary codeword.
 The process is lossless, meaning the original file can be perfectly reconstructed.